-The Corporation's basic financial statements include: (1) financial statements, (2) notes to the financial statements, (3) supplementary information and (4) other information.
+The Corporation's basic financial statements include: (1) financial statements, and (2) notes to the financial statements.

 A. Financial Statements

 The Corporation's financial statements are prepared on the accrual basis in accordance with generally accepted accounting principles promulgated by the Governmental Accounting Standards Board (GASB).
 The Corporation is structured as a single enterprise fund with revenues recognized when earned, not when received.
 Expenses are recognized when incurred, not when they are paid.
 Capital assets are capitalized and are depreciated over their useful lives.
 See the notes to the financial statements for a summary of the Corporation's significant accounting policies.